erwinma1/Organization-Production-Function/README.md

 5) Fit the data to the new model.

 Findings:
-The model was able to predict labor outputs with a standard deviation within +/-6%.
-Organizational leadership should be able to use this for business operations and strategy.
+The model predicts labor outputs with a standard deviation within +/-6%.
+Organizational leadership can use this insights for business operations, budgeting, finance, and strategy.